Trump open to 'historic' trade deal with China | DW | 29.06.2019

 The dispute has already disrupted global supply chains and markets.
 Talks between US and Chinese officials over the tit-for-tat measures collapsed last month after 11 rounds of negotiations.

-The US has encouraged its allies to shun Huawei in their 5G, networks on security grounds, and has also suggested it could be a factor in a trade deal.
+The Trump administration has declared Huawei a security threat, effectively banning US companies from doing business with it.

-The Trump administration has declared Chinese telecoms giant Huawei a security threat, effectively banning US companies from doing business with it.
+The US has encouraged its allies to shun the firm in their 5G networks on security grounds, and has also suggested it could be a factor in a trade deal.

-Trump said on Saturday that he had discussed Huawei with Xi and that resolving that issue would come later.
-US companies would still be able to sell components to Huawei.
+Trump said on Saturday that he had discussed Huawei with Xi and that resolving the issue would come later.
+US companies would still be able to sell components to Huawei, he added.

 law,nm/ng (Reuters, AP, AFP)